Greenhouse gas emissions

 The Corporate Climate Change Strategy and Action Plan pulls together our existing work and sets out our priorities for adapting to and mitigating against causes of climate change through our estate, services and leadership role within the county.
 It takes a long-term view, looking towards 2040 and even further ahead.
 Our ambition is that climate change will be a key factor in decision-making when deciding how we deliver our services and also in our work with partners to secure the future of Gloucestershire, the region and beyond.

 Section 40(1) of The Natural Environment and Rural Communities Act 2006 gives a general biodiversity duty to the County Council.
 We must take account of conserving biodiversity whilst carrying out our functions.
 An important part of the biodiversity duty is to meet other statutory obligations for the natural environment which include The Conservation of Habitats and Species Regulations, Wildlife and Countryside Act and The Countryside and Rights of Way Act.
-Read more on the Natural England web pages.
+Read more on the Natural England and Local Nature Partnership web pages.

 Sustainable Procurement and Commissioning Policy